 Sacred Spaces Large and Small: Hagia Sophia & Panagia Isodion

 Some of the photographs in the Panagia Isodion collection look like cutouts with non-rectangular shapes.
 In the small space of the church, I took quite a few photographs with a rectangular format fish-eye lens which produced extreme distortions.
-As I corrected the distortions I noticed the organic shapes that were emerging as a result of the extreme corrections.
-Instead of cropping the rectangular center area I chose to keep the organic forms.
+As I corrected the distortions, I noticed the organic shapes emerging due to the extreme corrections.
+Instead of cropping the rectangular center area, I chose to keep the organic forms.
 My only addition to that was to make sure that they were symmetrical by eliminating the parts that disturbed the symmetry.
 The shapes that emerged have to do with the angle of view, distance from the objects, and whether I decided to correct vertical or horizontal distortions or both.
 There is one photograph in the collection that is fully corrected which is hard to distinguish from photographs taken with a rectilinear lens with no distortion.
 The Turkish art, travel, lifestyle magazine Cornucopia mentioned these photographs and exhibits when they were first exhibited.
 Here are two screen captures from their page.

-ArtStor.org, the art and art history research center, acquired 50 photographs from my Hagia Sophia collection, cataloged, and made them available to researchers.
+ArtStor.org, the art and art history research center, acquired fifty photographs from my Hagia Sophia collection, cataloged and made them available to researchers.
 I am pleased to have provided unique views of the Great Church to the scholars.
 Hagia Sophia is now a UNESCO World Heritage Site, and rightly so.
-Recently restored and cleaned, interior space of Panagia Isodion gleams with gold paint and riza (or revetment, chased silver icon covers), has a mesmerizing quality.
+Recently restored and cleaned, the interior space of Panagia Isodion gleams with gold paint and riza (or revetment, chased silver icon covers), has a mesmerizing quality.

 Here are a few photographs from the day of the hanging of the photographs: